 Transfers of data outside of the UK

-UCL is the organisation that decides how and why the personal data that you have given to the study is used.
-In the GDPR and DPA 2018, this means that UCL is the Data Controller.
-Other organisations have hosted and been data controller of BCS70 in the past.
+UCL is the Data Controller of the study.
+Other organisations have been the data controller of BCS70 in the past.
 When we share data with other organisations, these organisations may also be Data Controllers.
 We tell you about how UCL and other organisations that we work with process your data and whether these organisations are data controllers in the information that we provide when we collect data from you.
-We will also provide this information in the study FAQs about each project or survey: bcs70.info/faqs.

 Call: 0800 035 5761